Reviews, Best Prices, Comparisons, Expert Buying Guides

 Network Segmentation

-• Consider segmenting the network into separate VLANs (Virtual Local Area Networks) to isolate traffic and ensure network security while still allowing seamless connectivity between the Velop nodes and the existing network infrastructure.
+Thinking about separating the network into different VLANs (Virtual Local Area Networks) so that the traffic is isolated and the network security is provided, but still the Velop nodes and the existing network infrastructure can communicate without any hiccups.

 Regular Maintenance